XView

 -name

 Followed by a string without spaces specifying the name of this photo step.
-Each photo step needs to have a unique name.
-Meaning it was not used for a previous photo step.
+The name is used in the description of the photo step and in the file name when saving the images.
+The name cannot have been used by a previous photo step.

 -mask_id